IlFrenk/Musical-Events-Client-App/README.md

 Musical Events Client App
 ==============

-An android app that connects to the [Server](https://github.com/IlFrenk/Musical-Events-App).
+An android app that connects to a personal, specific [Server](https://github.com/IlFrenk/Musical-Events-App).
 Thanks to [Heroku](https://musical-events.herokuapp.com/) my repo is now online for this client to connect.